 Minors.
 Students may take a minor only if the requirements for that minor can be completed without extending the anticipated graduation date.
 Students must declare their minor after earning at least 45 credit hours but before completing the final 30 credit hours required to graduate.

 Second Majors and Dual Degrees.
-Students may pursue a double major or dual degree only if they are able to meet all requirements within no more than two additional semesters of the anticipated graduation date (total of 10 semesters for students admitted as freshmen; 6 semesters for AA transfers; or from 6-10 semesters for non-AA transfers, depending on the number of credits transferred).
+Students may pursue a double major or dual degree only if they are able to meet all requirements within no more than two additional semesters of the anticipated graduation date (total of 5 years for students admitted as freshmen, as well as transfer students entering with 30 or fewer credit hours; 3 years for AA transfers and other transfers entering with 60 or more credit hours; or 4 years for other transfers entering with 31-59 credit hours).
 Students must apply for the second major or dual degree after accumulating at least 45 credit hours but before completing the final 30 credit hours required to graduate.

 Change of Majors.
 All students seeking to change their major must meet with an academic advisor and carefully devise a plan of study to ensure a timely graduation.
-Changes of majors will only be allowed if the student can meet all graduation requirements within no more than two additional semesters of the anticipated graduation date (total of 10 semesters for students admitted as freshmen; 6 semesters for AA transfers; or from 6-10 semesters for non-AA transfers, depending on the number of credits transferred).
+Changes of majors will only be allowed if the student can meet all graduation requirements within no more than two additional semesters of the anticipated graduation date (total of 5 years for students admitted as freshmen or as transfer students with 30 or fewer credit hours; 3 years for AA transfers and other transfers entering with 60 or more credit hours; or 4 years for transfers entering with 31-59 credit hours).